Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features: Appendix

 Further, we investigate the effect of max\_depth on various sample quality metrics.
 Table~\ref{tbl:encoder_ablation} gives the average results over all datasets with 10 different synthetic samples each.
 For each setting, we adjusted the model parameters to approx.\ 1 million parameters for the high-resolution model and approx.\ 2 million parameters for the low-resolution model on the \texttt{adult} dataset.
 We emphasize that the effect of max depth may be different for different architectures but an exhaustive evaluation of all combinations is prohibitively expensive.

 Increasing max\_depth increases the number of Gaussian components.
 This appears to make samples substantially more realistic in the eyes of the gradient-boosting-based detection model whereas it has a less pronounced effect on the other metrics.
+Note that with a max depth of only 3, TabCascade still outperforms the baselines in terms of sample realism, illustrating the general benefit of our cascaded pipeline.
+Increasing max\_depth then enables us to navigate the fidelity-privacy trade-off.
+Specifically, we can achieve a greater average detection score at the cost of a lower average MIA score.
 The best choice for max\_depth also depends on which metrics are deemed to be most relevant in a given modeling context.
-If, for instance, $\alpha$-Precision and $\beta$-Recall are presumed to be more important than the Detection Score, more favorable results could be achieved by lowering max depth to 4.
+If, for instance, $\alpha$-Precision and $\beta$-Recall are presumed to be more important than the detection score, more favorable results could be achieved by lowering max depth to 4.